 - Must link to a functioning webpage or a relevant landing page, which itself:

-- Refers to the same goods, services, and brand referred to in the campaign copy.
+- Refers to the same goods, services, and advertiser referred to in the campaign copy.

 - Does not look like spam.